"jcr:3039df5d-7ebe-47db-b72d-915e5475fd6d" (String)

 This is important, because many firms are currently investing in new approaches (such as Google's "Objectives and Key Results", OKR) as well as in predictive analytics.
 These tools have the potential to solve some challenges that firms have struggled with for decades, such as slack building in performance goals and biased forecasts.
 However, we need solid research to distinguish between hype and actual improvements."

 "My current research interest lies in household finance, with a particular emphasis on studying the factors that contribute to household wealth dynamics and their implications for the evolution of wealth inequality.
-In other words, I examine why some families are poor and some are wealth and how this changes over time.
+In other words, I examine why some families are poor and some are wealthy and how this changes over time.
 Lately I am working mostly to understand the impact of robots on differences in wealth."

 "Even though it is not my best published paper, I am very happy about my paper on the "dash for cash" of firms during the current COVID crisis.
 It was not only the first paper that scrutinized this but also unearthed some subtle drivers of corporate cash holdings.